thusimon/wowdev/README.md

 # WOW Token Tracker
-This app uses the Battle.net OAuth flow to get token prices and show the current and historical prices.
+This app uses the Battle.net OAuth flow to get World of Warcraft token prices and show the current and historical prices.

 ## Prerequisites
 - Go to battle.net [developer portal](https://develop.battle.net/access/clients) to create a client first